 Made with Magic Ears and Other Items

-- Magic Paintbrush – like the Magic Wand, the brush is used to change colors of other Made with Magic items.
+- Magic Paintbrush – Like the Magic Wand, the brush is used to change colors of other Made with Magic items.
 It interacts with the Paint the Night parade and may only be available inside parks that are currently hosting Paint the Night.

 How to Use Made with Magic Items

 I am not sure how it works — it sure seems magical to me!
-I saw a girl looking at her new Minnie Mouse bow.
+One time, I saw a girl looking at her new Minnie Mouse bow.
 I changed its color without her seeing me and she was so surprised.
 She had no idea how that happened.
 I laughed and laughed.
 It’s enough to make you hop around with excitement!

 Not only is it toadally fun to control colors around the park, but it is also fun to watch people use their wands.
 Even when adults had them, they got so excited when they changed another person’s Mickey ear color.
 It's kind of like a game of tag.

 Tad and I had fun dueling against each other all night when we first got them.
 At first, Mommy Frog did not want to spend the money on them because they are a little pricey.
-But once she tried them she had so much fun playing with them, too!
+But once she tried them she had so much fun playing with them too!
 The only down side, after the price, is that they don’t come with any instructions.
 Talk to cast members to find out what these toys can do and experiment with them.
 Maybe you will discover a new way that they work!
 And if you do, please share it with us so others can try it.

 - Will you be able to use it multiple nights in the park?